 The first step is to have a clear understanding of what is and what is not included as part of a person’s estate planning.
 Normally, retirement plans are individually owned.
-Retirement accounts or plans come with names such as “IRA”, which is an abbreviation for “Individual Retirement Account”, or 401K, 403(b) or a pension of some sort.
-These are the types of retirement plans that most people have.
+Such accounts or plans come with names such as “IRA”, which is an abbreviation for “Individual Retirement Account”, or 401K, 403(b) or a pension of some sort.
+These are the most common types of plans that most people have.
 The most important thing to understand is that these accounts are owned individually.
 This is true even if a person lives in a community property state.

 One part of the contract that you signed when you opened your retirement account is a beneficiary form.
-This form is used to name the specific individuals who will receive your retirement account when you pass away.
+This form is used to name the specific individuals who will receive your account when you pass away.
 Because these items are controlled by contract, they are not included as part of nor are they controlled by, your estate plan.

 Pension plans are also unique.
 Like other retirement accounts, pension plans are individually owned.
-However, unlike most other retirement accounts, pension plans are usually not transferrable upon the death of the recipient.
-In other words, it is common for most pension plans to end with the death of the recipient.Know the Options for Dealing with Retirement Accounts
+However, unlike most other types of these accounts, pension plans are usually not transferrable upon the death of the recipient.
+In other words, it is common for most pension plans to end with the death of the recipient or their spouse depending on the election for disbursements that was made when payments began.Know the Options for Dealing With Retirement Accounts

 The next most important thing to know and understand is that even though a retirement account is not part of a person’s estate, that person still has control over who their accounts are distributed to.
 As mentioned above, a person owning a retirement account has the ability to fill out a beneficiary form naming the individual or individuals who will receive their account upon their death.